MUmarShahbaz/Portfolio/_projects/Oscilloscope Online V2.md

   Switch between light and dark themes based on your preference or environment.

 - **Plug and Play**
-  No installation required—simply download and start using immediately.
+  No installation required—simply open the link and start using immediately.

 - **Offline Access**
-  Fully local functionality—download and host the site locally for use without an internet connection.
+  Fully local functionality—download the repo and host the site locally for use without an internet connection.

 - **Unlimited Plotting**
   Visualize as many data streams as you need without restrictions.